awsdocs/amazon-emr-management-guide/doc_source/emr-lf-create-instance-profile.md

 # Create a Customized EC2 Instance Profile<a name="emr-lf-create-instance-profile"></a>

 To orchestrate EMR cluster access to Lake Formation, you should define a customized EC2 instance profile \(service role\) that you will specify when you create your cluster\.
-For more information about creating a customized role, see [Creating a Service Role for Cluster EC2 Instances With Least\-Privileged Permissions](emr-iam-role-for-ec2.md#emr-ec2-role-least-privilege)\.
+For more information about creating a customized role, see [Creating a Service Role for Cluster EC2 Instances With Least\-Privilege Permissions](emr-iam-role-for-ec2.md#emr-ec2-role-least-privilege)\.

 ## Public Subnet<a name="emr-lf-iam-role-EC2-public"></a>